 - Ensure transparency and provide clear information, without misleading customers

-- Show consideration towards debtors who are experiencing difficulty
+- Show consideration to those debtors who make be experiencing financial problems

 - Keep the debtors circumstances in mind when dealing with their debt situation

-If you feel that GTM Debt Recovery Services Ltd Debt Collectors are acting in a manner which goes against the guidelines, you would have a good case for reporting them to the OFT, and they may lose their license as a result.
+If you feel that GTM Debt Recovery Services Ltd Debt Collectors are acting in a manner which goes against the guidelines, you would the right to complain to the OFT, and they may lose their license as a result.

-There have also been instances where some debt collectors have pretended to be an external agency, when they are actually a business arm of the company you owe money.
-As this is clear deceit, you may have a case for making a complaint.
+There have also been instances where debt collectors have pretended to be someone they are not, or telling other lies to try to get you to make payment.
+Deceit is a breach of the regulations, and if they are doing this, you will probably have a case for making a complaint.

-How do debt collectors like GTM Debt Recovery Services Ltd Debt Collectors operate?
+How do debt collectors like GTM Debt Recovery Services Ltd Debt Collectors work?

-If you have never dealt with debt collectors before, you probably don’t know a lot about why they do what they do – and what makes them tick!
-These are some things you should know about debt collectors and the agents.
+If you have not previously dealt with debt collectors before, you may not know a lot about why they do what they do – and what makes them tick!
+Here is some useful information about how debt collectors work.

 They get bonuses

 The GTM Debt Recovery Services Ltd Debt Collectors agents who contact you none stop, will probably be on bonuses, which is why they are so persistent.
 If they don’t collect payments, they will have questions to answer and will not hit their targets.
-The last thing they want is to come off the phone without a payment, and they’ll often do anything to get the money.
+They really don’t want to come off the phone without a payment, and they’ll often do anything to get the money.
 This is why they may seem rude and abrasive.
 Unfortunately, some of them will be deliberately intimidating to get the payment.

-Knowing this, they key to dealing with them is to stay strong and try to stand up to the threats from GTM Debt Recovery Services Ltd Debt Collectors.
+Knowing this, they key to dealing with them is to stay strong and try to deal with the threats from GTM Debt Recovery Services Ltd Debt Collectors.
 In most cases, the threats are empty, but this doesn’t make the situation any easier to deal with.
 The best thing to do is deal with the situation head on, but don’t be made to feel bad about your situation.

 They often have call technology in place

-There is no doubt that there is a strong temptation to just ignore calls from debt collectors such as GTM Debt Recovery Services Ltd Debt Collectors, but you may find that they have automated call technology in place anyway, so you can run but you can’t hide!
+There is no doubt that there is a strong temptation to just ignore calls from debt collectors such as GTM Debt Recovery Services Ltd Debt Collectors, but you may find that they have automated call technology in place anyway, so you can’t hide from them!
 The call technology is used as a means of intimidation.
 If they call often enough, you may answer just to get them to disappear!

 If this happens you should make a note of all the calls you have received, together with the times.
-This is because, such behaviour by the debt collectors is a breach of the OFT guidelines.
+This is because, such behaviour on part of the debt collectors will be breaching the OFT guidelines.
 You may wish to inform the debt collection agent that you will be reporting their behaviour to the Financial Ombudsman.